sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

 The first part are pipelines as code.
-I believe many of you are already familiar with this.
+I believe many of you are already familiar with this and use it actively in your day to day.

 --